Updated 09/03/2025

 (35)

-participation’ means participation within the meaning of the first sentence of Article 17 of Fourth Council Directive 78/660/EEC of 25 July 1978 on the annual accounts of certain types of companies ( 12 ), or the ownership, direct or indirect, of 20 % or more of the voting rights or capital of an undertaking;
+participation’ means a participating interest as defined in Article 2, point (2), of Directive 2013/34/EU of the European Parliament and of the Council ( 12 ), or the ownership, direct or indirect, of 20 % or more of the voting rights or capital of an undertaking;

 (36)